ang-zeyu/infisearch/docs/src/indexer/indexing.md

-# `indexing_config`
+# Indexing Configuration

 The configurations in this section mainly specify **how (mapping file contents to fields)** and **which** files to index.

 All configurations are optional, save for the `loader_configs` key.
-The cli tool will simply do nothing if no loaders are specified.
+The cli tool will *do nothing* if the `loader_configs` dictionary is empty.

 The snippet below shows the default values: